-Upon successful completion of all supervised practice experience components and conferral of a graduate degree, the intern will be given a CPD verification statement.
-This is the form used by the Academy to ensure that the stipulated qualifications for active membership have been met.
+Upon conferral of the MS in Dietetics degree, the graduate will also earn a verification statement of program completion.
 The Commission on Dietetic Registration (CDR) uses the verification statement to determine eligibility for the Registration Examination for Dietitians.
-CDR requires that the CPD program director submit the eligibility application through an online system.
+CDR requires that the MSD Program Director submit the eligibility application through the Registration Eligibility Processing System (REPS).

-The verification for eligibility for the exam is submitted to CDR within a few weeks of graduation after the Program Director receives the CPD graduate's official transcript showing the date the graduate degree was conferred.
-The Program Director will also email the CPD graduate with a signed verification statement at this time.
-The Program Director submits the official transcript and the verification form to CDR through the online system.
-The date that the Program Director submits the verification paperwork to CDR will be announced in advance.
-Candidates who do not have all of the required documentation to the Program Director by the announced date will have their submission postponed until the documentation is complete.
+After the MSD Program Director receives the graduate's official transcript showing the date the degree was conferred, the verification statement and transcript are uploaded to REPS.
+The date that the Program Director submits the required documentation to CDR will be announced to MSD students in advance of graduation.
+MSD graduates who do not have all the required documentation to the Program Director by the announced date will have their submission postponed until the documentation is complete.
 A verification statement cannot be issued until the Program Director receives an official transcript showing the date the graduate degree was conferred.
+The Program Director will also email the MSD graduate a signed verification statement at this time.